wagov/wasocshared/docs/guidelines/TTP_Hunt/ttp_detection_guideline.md

 The [MITRE ATT&CK](https://attack.mitre.org/) framework is a knowledge base of adversary tactics and techniques based on real-world observations.
 Relevant KQL queries are mapped to each of the techniques used by threat actor tactics in line with the MITRE ATT&CK framework.

-This section only includes references to queries that can be mapped in the MITRE ATT&CK Framework.
-Reconnaissance and Resource Development are out of scope.
+This section highlights queries that can be mapped in the MITRE ATT&CK Framework.
+Reconnaissance and Resource Development are out of the hunting services initial scope.
+The [Top 10 MITRE ATT&CK Techniques for Ransomware](https://top-attack-techniques.mitre-engenuity.org) is another sensible resource with a broader scope that can also be used to prioritise detection logic.

 ## Guidelines/Instructions:
 * Review the TTP Hunt results shared with you via email/JIRA ticket.